ssec/polar2grid/py/polar2grid/doc/source/dev_guide/dev_env.rst

 Development Environment
 =======================

-..

-    TODO: Add mention of non-Linux installations for installing third-party dependencies.

 Before adding components to polar2grid you will need to set up a polar2grid development environment.
 This will make it easier to get the newest updates from other developers and vice versa.
-Creating a development environment does not provide the :term:`bundle scripts` since they depend on a software bundle.
+Creating a development environment does not provide the bash wrapper scripts since they depend on a software bundle.
+It is recommended that you contact the Polar2Grid team before adding/developing any new features to coordinate efforts.

 The main code repository for polar2grid can be found on github at https://github.com/davidh-ssec/polar2grid.